All Episodes

 The annual spring fling.

-This is like the uh seventh one, and I know I know I'm probably teasing you by uh telling you all of this and not being able to divulge the uh attendees.
+And I know I'm probably teasing you by telling you all of this and not being able to divulge the attendees.

-You'd you'd know them all.
+You'd know them all.

-And uh only one of them, in fact, none of them from the world of politics per se.
+And only one of them, in fact, none of them from the world of politics per se.

-Ah, it was just a great time, it always is.
+It was just a great time.

-Uh, even had an NFL owner drop by for a couple of days.
+Even had an NFL owner drop by for a couple of days.

-So it was just uh just a hoot.
+So it was just a hoot.

-And I'll find a way, I will find a way to work in all the things that we discussed, the brilliant points that were made, but I just I can't tell you who was there because of privacy and and uh uh promises and uh and so forth.
+I will find a way to work in all the things that we discussed, the brilliant points that were made.

 Well, I'll tell you one.

-I'll tell you one of Vince Flynn was there uh with his uh lovely wife Lisa.
+Vince Flynn was there with his lovely wife, Lisa.

-Uh Vince is happy to be known to go anywhere.
+Vince is happy to be known to go anywhere.

-Uh so he he he was there.
+So he was there.

-But anyway, folks, it's great to be back.
+Anyway, folks, it's great to be back.

 It really is.